aquasecurity/kube-bench/README.md

 ### Installing from a container

-If you want to install a pre-built kube-bench, you can copy the kube-bench binary and configuration files to your host from the Docker container:
+This command copies the kube-bench binary and configuration files to your host from the Docker container:
 ```
 docker run --rm -v `pwd`:/host aquasec/kube-bench:latest install
 ```

 You can then run `./kube-bench <master|node>`.
-This should work for any Linux distribution, including Alpine.

 ### Installing from sources